 "It gave us both a minute to breath, without family and guests.
 We were able to soak in the moment of "oh my gosh, I am about to get married to this handsome, perfect guy!"
 We have talked about if it would have been better to wait until the ceremony to see each other.
 We disagreed.
 He was able to look at me, without interruption (my veil, my dress, my shoes, my hair, the little things).
 And he didn't have to worry about trying to see those things during the ceremony.
 We were able to concentrate on each other and completely take in the entire ceremony.
 It also made the day longer.
 It flew by..
 I can't imagine having to wait/waste four hours before the ceremony now that it's over.
 Every second counts.
 Spend time with your soon to be husband as much as possible the day of our wedding, because it will be gone within the blind of an eye." -Haley West

 With all of this being said, ultimately, it is up to each couple to determine if a "first look" fits their wedding.
 This is one of the most special days in your life, and it's very important that you have what you want!
-As a wedding photographer that has seen a lot of the inner workings and behind the scenes of weddings, I simply want to inform any brides and grooms to-be of the benefits that come with having a first look prior to their ceremony.
+As a wedding photographer that has seen a lot of behind the scenes of weddings, I simply want to inform couples’ of the benefits that come with having a first look prior to their ceremony.

 What are your opinions?

 Do you think a first look is a good idea for couples, or do you prefer the traditional way of seeing each other for the first time during ceremony?

 I want to hear from both sides, people that didn't have a first look and that did!

 Also, if you are engaged and overwhelmed with all that comes with wedding planning, check out my 15 Tips for the Newly Engaged!